thomasjbradley/markbot/README.md

 #### Default performance budget

-Here’s the default performance budget that Markbot will use if you’ don’t specify you own.
-If you leave on of the performance budget options off, Markbot will add the missing properties as the values in the default budget.
+Here’s the default performance budget that Markbot will use if you don’t specify your own.
+If you leave one of the performance budget options off, Markbot will add the missing properties from the default budget.

 ```yml
 speed: 'WIFI'